tomjenningss/develop-microservices-docker/README.md

 ### What you’ll learn

-You will learn how to set up, run, and iteratively develop a simple REST application in a container with Open Liberty and Docker.
+You will learn how to set up, run, and iteratively develop a simple REST application in a container with Docker and Open Liberty.

-The implementation of the REST application can be found in the **start/src** directory.
-To learn more about this application and how to build it, read Creating a [RESTful web service](https://openliberty.io/guides/rest-intro.html).

-To iteratively develop your application in a container, first build it with Maven and add it to the servers of your choice.
-Second, create a Docker image that contains an Open Liberty runtime.
-Third, run this image and mount a single server directory or the directory that contains all of your servers to the container’s file system.
-Finally, run one of the mounted servers inside of a container.

 ### What is Docker?
 Docker is a tool that you can use to deploy and run applications with containers.
 You can think of Docker like a virtual machine that runs various applications.
 However, unlike a typical virtual machine, you can run these applications simultaneously on a single system and independent of one another.